-Seasoned personal injury lawyer Jim Parrish says, “This piece of legislation is important to keep you, me, our families and our loved ones safe on the road.”
+Seasoned personal injury lawyer Jim Parrish says, “This piece of legislation is important to keep you, me, our families, and our loved ones safe on the road.”
 Mr. Parrish continues, ”It’s part of my job to fight for those that have died in distracted driving accidents.
 When you realize how many families have lost loved ones because of cell phones, it takes a toll on your morale and hits you harder and harder every time.
 I look forward to safer roads in 2021.”

-With this new bill signed by Governor Northam on July 8, 2020, Virginia will finally join the rest of the D.C. metropolitan area in an effort to remain hands-free while driving.
-Prior to this law, the specificities of the law in regard to texting and e-mailing made it difficult for officers to lay eyes on text message bubbles before pulling people over and charging them.
+With this new bill signed by Governor Northam on July 8, 2020, Virginia will finally join the rest of the D.C. metropolitan area to remain hands-free while driving.
+Before this law, the specificities of the law regarding texting and emailing made it difficult for officers to lay eyes on text message bubbles before pulling people over and charging them.

-If you are a first time offender, the law is a bit more lenient with a $125 fine.
-After your first offense however, you will be subject to a $250 fine.
+If you are a first-time offender, the law is a bit more lenient with a $125 fine.
+After your first offense, however, you will be subject to a $250 fine.
 That said, regardless of how many prior offenses you have had, if you are caught using your phone in a construction zone, the fine is $250.

-To prevent getting fined, we suggest bluetooth headphones, but keep in mind that Virginia law allows drivers to use only one earbud at a time.
+To prevent getting fined, we suggest Bluetooth headphones, but keep in mind that Virginia law allows drivers to use only one earbud at a time.

-All of us at the Parrish Law Firm are in full support of Virginia’s new hands-free law.
+We here at the Parrish Law Firm are in full support of Virginia’s new hands-free law.
 If there is anything we are passionate about, it is doing our part to make roads safer for our community.
 Stay safe out there, Virginia!